-The Hunt For Community in the US: Bands on Hands - A Simultaneous Celebration of Boxing and Music
+The Hunt For Community in the US: Bands and Hands — A Simultaneous Celebration of Boxing and Music

-Bands on Hands — Femme Fatale Night — East Point Utility Works, GA
+Bands and Hands — Femme Fatale Night — East Point Utility Works, GA

-There I was, in the thick of it all, inside this old utility works warehouse now turned into a brewery.
-Seeing the people get down in the pit, moving from side to side as the music became harsher, more powerful.
-I wanted to get in there myself, if not for my expensive camera being with me, and not wanting to risk it breaking.
+There I was, inside this old utility works warehouse now turned into a brewery over at East Point, GA.
+Seeing the people move in the pit, moving from side to side as the music became harsher, more powerful.
+I wanted to get in there myself, if not for my expensive camera being with me.
 The vocalists from all bands when it was their turn, screaming into the mic, and the band members wailing on their instruments.
 The energy was raw.
 The heat from being near the pit practically had me quite literally feeling the aura and emotion just by being near the stage and the crowd.

 A few months ago on Instagram I had found a flyer someone had of a boxer getting punched in the face.
-It was a good photo, so naturally, me being nosey, I clicked it to see what that was about.
+I’d been looking for boxing matches to take pictures at, even wrestling, so naturally, me being nosy, I clicked the picture to see what that was about.
 Low and behold, an entire page dedicated to music and boxing, something I’d never really seen in combination before, at least not live.

 “Who’s doing this, who came up with this, this is such a good idea.”

 When I was in middle school and high school, I was bullied pretty badly, often for a lot of stuff I couldn’t help.
-I didn’t get social cues, I often would not try my hardest in school, and I couldn’t really tell if people were being nice to me, or if they were going out of their way to be mean towards me.
-It was a pretty common occurrence for someone to go out of their way to be sarcastic when asking me something, and I did not realize they were being mean until a week or two later.
-Being mean wasn’t really a consistent concept in my head, like I understood it, but I followed a strict set of rules.
+I was an awkward kid, I often would not try my hardest in school, and I couldn’t really tell if people were being nice to me, or if they were going out of their way to be mean towards me.
+It was a pretty common occurrence for someone to go out of their way to be sarcastic when asking me something, and I often did not realize they were being mean until a week or two later.
+Being a shithead wasn’t really a consistent concept in my head, like I understood it, but I followed a strict set of rules.
 The rule being if you treat me with respect, I’ll show you the same, always say goodbye before I leave, always say hi and wave when I see an acquaintance.
-But I don’t know, maybe it’s being on the spectrum, but people really don’t act the best when you’re nice sometimes.
+But I don’t know, people really don’t act the best when you’re nice sometimes.
 Maybe it’s from past hurts, or distrust, but even as an adult, people hate it when you follow those rules, or are put off by them, and they themselves don’t follow them either.

-The idea that someone could go out of their way to be mean, confuses me, and I don’t understand it.
+The idea that someone could go out of their way to be mean, confused me, it still does sometimes.
 An emotional high stakes moment where something is said that shouldn’t be – sure I get that, I’ve done that.
 But to go out of your way to be a bully…why?

 I was myself, and I think I got picked on for it, so much so that I decided to be quiet in school, never speaking, never looking anyone in the eye, never making a facial expression.
+I wouldn’t talk about my niche little hobbies, or some anime I was watching or cartoon.
 If I was quiet, no one could have a reason to make fun of me, or so I thought.

 But once in high school it got so bad that a student came up to me at my desk and started punching me when I spoke up against him.

-“Hey dinosaur,” (my nickname that I was called as a kid because of the shape of my head and the fact that I always had a buzzcut).
+“Hey dinosaur,” (my nickname that I was called as a kid because of the shape of my bald head).

 “Hey dinosaur, are you gonna do the Gangnam style dance for us?”

-Every time it was the same shit, from the same people, even when I grew hair.
+Every time it was the same thing, from the same people, even when I grew hair.

 “Hey, does the carpet match the drapes, you look like Chief Keef, say Sosa.”

-One day I told a classmate to go fuck himself, and I called him an absolute fucking dumbass in front of the whole class.
-I don’t really remember all of what I said but I blew up on him, in front of the teacher and all.
+One day I told a classmate to go fuck himself, along with a litany of other things, I don’t really remember all of what I said but I blew up on him, in front of the teacher and all.

-Needless to say, that classmate didn’t like that, came over, and started punching me.
-I ended up getting suspended along with him, even though I didn’t retaliate.
+Needless to say, that classmate started punching me over and over in my seat.
+In the end, I ended up getting suspended along with him, even though I didn’t retaliate.
 My parents told me years later that they ended up going back to the school and getting the suspension removed from my record.
 I really wish they had told me that years ago.

 After that incident, my father was set on teaching me how to box.